School of Journalism

 Excessive Incomplete Grades

 A student may be placed on probation or dismissed for excessive incompletes at the discretion of the associate dean for undergraduate studies.
 In such cases, the associate dean shall set a time limit for successful completion of all the courses in which the student has an incomplete.
-The time limit will not exceed one calendar year from the scheduled completion of the course and may be of shorter duration.
+The time limit will not exceed one academic term from the scheduled completion of the course and may be of shorter duration.
 The associate dean also may place limitations on the number of additional credits hours in which the student may enroll until the incomplete grades are resolved.
 If the student fails to finish the required courses within the time limit set by the associate dean, the student is subject to dismissal.

 Back to Top